Skip to Content

 Illinois Head Start

 Illinois Head Start promotes school readiness for children in low-income families between the ages of 3 and 5.
+It does this by providing comprehensive educational, health, nutritional, and family support services.

 What is the income limit for Head Start in Illinois?

-Your family qualifies for the Head Start program if your household income is at or below the poverty level.
-Check the chart below to see if your family qualifies.
+A family is eligible for the Head Start program if its household income is at or below the federal poverty level.
+That’s about $2,221 per month for a family of three.

 Children in foster care, homeless children, and children from families already receiving public assistance (TANF or SSI) are automatically eligible for Head Start regardless of income.